aosasona/gots/README.md

 ```

 You can pass in the following override values via struct field tags:

 - name (string)
 - type (string)
 - optional (only `true` or `1` or it is ignored)
+- skip (only `true` or `1`, but can also simply be written like this: `gots:"-"`)

 These give you more control over what types end up being generated.
-You don't need to specify these, they optional, if they are not specified the default values are inferred from the types themselves.
+You don't need to specify these, they are optional, if they are not specified the default values are inferred from the types themselves.

 It is safer to enable gots in development only, you can do this however way you want in your application.
 For example: